- Crayfish and lobster live in completely different places.

 But just how alike are they really?
 For a start, there’s a vast difference in size and they eat different things.
 However, possibly the most important difference is that they live in completely different places – one lives in the sea while the other lives in rivers and lakes.
 Join us to discover all of their differences and find out exactly which one lives where.

-Comparing Lobster vs Crayfish
+Comparing Lobster Vs Crayfish

-Lobsters and crayfish are both crustaceans and invertebrates who shed their tough exoskeleton many times over the course of their lives.
+Lobsters and crayfish are both crustaceans and invertebrates that shed their tough exoskeleton many times over the course of their lives.
 They’re also both decapods and have ten legs.
-So, if they’ve got so many things in common then you’re probably wondering if they are even any differences between them at all.
+So, if they’ve got so many things in common then you’re probably wondering if there are even any differences between them at all.
 Well, despite their similarities there are still some key differences, and some even make it easy to distinguish between the two.

 Check out the chart below to learn a few of the main differences.

 |Usually 8 to 20 inches long

 |Freshwater – lakes, rivers, streams, ponds.
 Usually under rocks and in crevices at the bottom

 |Usually greenish blue or greenish brown, but can be widely varied

 |Small fish, snails, clams, mollusks, other small crustaceans

 The 5 Key Differences Between Crayfish and Lobster

-Crayfish vs Lobster: Size
+Crayfish Vs Lobster: Size

-One of the differences between crayfish and lobsters is their size.
+One of the differences between crayfish and lobster is their size.
 Crayfish are much smaller than lobsters and range between 2 and 6 inches long.
 Lobsters are much larger and are typically between 8 and 20 inches long, but some can even be up to several feet in length.

-Crayfish vs Lobster: Habitat
+Crayfish Vs Lobster: Habitat

 The easiest way to tell the difference between lobsters and crayfish is to look at where are living.
 Crayfish live in freshwater rivers, lakes, ponds, and streams while lobsters live in saltwater in seas and oceans.
 However, both are bottom dwellers and like to lurk under rocks and in crevices on the muddy bottoms.

-Crayfish vs Lobster: Color
+Crayfish Vs Lobster: Color

-At first glance there isn’t much difference between the color of lobsters and crayfish – crayfish are dark blue, green, or black, while lobsters are greenish blue or greenish brown.
+At first glance there isn’t much difference between the color of lobsters and crayfish – crayfish are dark blue, green, or black, while lobsters are greenish-blue or greenish-brown.
 However, lobsters can sometimes be seen in a wide variety of bright colors, including albino, red, orange, or blue.

-Crayfish vs Lobster: Diet
+Crayfish Vs Lobster: Diet

 Crayfish and lobsters also have different diets, although they are both omnivores.
 Lobsters eat mainly small fish, mollusks, snails, clams, some plants, and other small crustaceans.
 Crayfish eat a mixture of plants, worms, insects, and dead plants and animals.

-Crayfish vs Lobster: Lifespan
+Crayfish Vs Lobster: Lifespan

-FAQ’s (Frequently Asked Questions)
+FAQs (Frequently Asked Questions)

 No, lobsters are from the family group Nephropidae while crayfish are from four family groups – Astacidae, Cambaridae, Cambaroididae, and Parastacidae.